Head of Product Sales VIP & Special Mission Aircraft Services

 Lufthansa Technik AG

 In normal times, our CAMO team is your worldwide reliable partner for the successful return to service of your fleet.
-Now, we offer aircraft parking, storage and maintenance in Hungary, Ireland, Bulgaria, Puerto Rico, Germany, Spain, Netherlands and Romania.
+Now, we offer aircraft parking, storage and maintenance in Hungary, Ireland, Bulgaria, Puerto Rico, Germany, Spain, Netherlands, Romania and the Philippines.
 Depending on the local requirements and necessity, we have coordinated procedures with governments, the respective airports and flight charter companies in place to ensure the safe return of your flight crews.
 And after the crisis - our CAMO team is ready to get your aircraft back into operations fast.

 Airworthiness is the fundamental requirement for an aircraft to be operated.

 Ownership and management of aircraft assets demand the fulfilment of numerous legal and technical requirements.
 With our CAMO (Continuing Airworthiness Management Organization) team, we are able to offer services supporting aircraft owners – in particular lessors and banks as well as VIP aircraft owners – in meeting these requirements

 Lessors and banks – the largest customer group typically assigning airworthiness management related tasks to independent, approved CAMO's (Continuing Airworthiness Management Organizations) – often need more than just the aircraft's paperwork to be in order.
 Thus, we offer a range of complementary services which relieve aircraft owners of the numerous burdens associated with a change of operators.
 Based on its capability to put an aircraft on the temporary German register easily, for example, the CAMO team can provide all kinds of support necessary to perform a complete aircraft transition, including technical operation of the aircraft.